EliAndrewC/l7r/setting/l7r.md

 After the return of the Unicorn, it was quickly noticed that a new threat had emerged in the Shadowlands - skeletal riders calling themselves the Black Guard of the Moto.
 Tangen did not personally perform any investigations into this phenomenon, but his work "The Dark Moto" is viewed as the authoritative source on the subject, and it appears to be Bayushi Tangen who originated that name.
 Modern editions contain supplemental chapters drawn from subsequent encounters, with quotes and anecdotes.

-The copy in Chai Sedo is over 100 years old, and newer editions presumably contain information this copy lacks, though some attached commentaries by past visiting scholars helps to fill in the details.
+The copy in Chai Sedo is over 100 years old, and newer editions presumably contain information this copy lacks, though some attached commentaries by past visiting scholars help to fill in the details.

 ### The Dark Moto